julelang/manual/src/concurrency/coroutines.md

 ## Suspension of Coroutines

-According to the principles of Jule’s async runtime, the root async function is always a coroutine.
+According to the principles of Jule's async runtime, the root async function is always a coroutine.
 This means that an `async main` function is effectively equivalent to a coroutine created with `co`.
 At the lowest level of the program, the runtime scheduler is always present.
 When a coroutine is suspended, control returns to the scheduler that is executing it; in other words, the scheduler is the final return point of every `await` chain.

 However, in the Jule async runtime, each `await` only represents a *potential* suspension point.
 When an async function is called, its execution begins immediately.
 If no suspension occurs, the function continues executing in a synchronous manner.